Powerlearnproject/se-assignment-day-2-git-and-github-Niver15/README.md

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
-Introduces and and gives the context of your project Guides users and developers by providing step by step instructions on how to get project up and running Enhances collaboration amd contribution  by clearly explaining how others can contribute to the project It acts as a project' central documentation.
+Introduces and and gives the context of your project Guides users and developers by providing step by step instructions on how to get project up and running Enhances collaboration and contribution  by clearly explaining how others can contribute to the project It acts as a project's central documentation.
 Attracts users and contributors.
-WHAT SHOULD BE INCLUDEED IN WELL REITTEN README 1.Project title and desciption
+ WHAT SHOULD BE INCLUDED IN WELL WRITTEN README 1.Project title and desciption
 2.Table of contents
 3.Installation intsructions-provide clear instructions on how to install the project locally.